-Performance Measure 2A: Outreach to publicize FFB financing options.
+Performance Measure 2A: Outreach to publicize the FFB's financing options.

 Definition: the number of presentations to Federal agencies with credit programs.
 Success is three or more presentations and/or continuing substantive discussions on financing terms or program development.

 Verification and Validation: the number of presentations and/or ongoing substantive discussions with Federal agencies.